aliyousefpoor/SFStarWarsSearch/README.md

 ## Architecture

-This project is organized following the MVVM architecture pattern with Clean Architecture principles, which divides the code into multiple layers:
+This project is organized following the Clean Architecture principles, which divides the code into multiple layers:

 ### Presentation Layer